 Healthy water

-One of the duties of the Water Board is to manage water quality in ditches, canals and ponds: surface water.
-We strive for healthy water.
-By this we mean clean water with the right balance of (nutritional) substances, in which plants and animals can live, which agriculture and fisheries can use and which people can enjoy.
+One of the tasks of the water board is to manage water quality in ditches, canals, and lakes: surface water.
+In doing so, we strive for healthy water.
+By this we mean clean water with the right balance of nutrients, where plants and animals can live, which can be used for agriculture and fishing, and which people can enjoy.

 Healthy water is scarce.
-Therefore, it has been agreed at the European level that the quality of groundwater and the water of ditches, ponds and canals must improve.
+That is why it has been agreed at European level that the quality of groundwater and the water in ditches, ponds, and canals must be improved.
 These agreements are included in the Water Framework Directive (WFD).

-Water boards are working hard to meet the WFD goals, but they cannot do this alone.
-Industry, agriculture, ministries and residents are also involved.
-Many measures depend on initiatives or a large contribution by third parties.
-Such as the role of municipalities in the waste water chain, ministries in legislation and regulations and the role of the agricultural sector, industry and residents.
+Water authorities are working hard to achieve the WFD targets, but they cannot do this alone.
+Industry, agriculture, government departments, and residents also have a role to play.
+Many measures depend on initiatives or significant contributions from third parties.
+Examples include the role of municipalities in the wastewater chain, government departments in legislation and regulation, and the role of the agricultural sector, industry, and residents.

 Emissions

-We build nature-friendly banks and keep watercourses at depth.
-We also leave more vegetation along banks if there is enough space.
-To ensure that fish can swim from one area to another, we construct fish passages at pumping stations, locks and weirs.
+We construct nature-friendly banks and maintain watercourses at the correct depth.
+We also leave more vegetation along the banks if there is sufficient space.
+To ensure that fish can swim from one area to another, we construct fish passages at pumping stations, locks, and weirs.
 New pumping stations are equipped with fish-safe pumps.

 Monitoring and research

 We regularly measure water quality at various locations throughout our management area.
-This gives us a picture of which species of plants, animals and fish occur in our waters.
-If there is too much of a harmful substance in the water, we look for the source and take enforcement action.
-We also take measurements at official swimming water locations and take action with partners to maintain the swimming water quality.
+This gives us an overview of the types of plants, animals, and fish that occur in our waters.
+If there is an excessive amount of a harmful substance in the water, we look for the source and take enforcement action.
+We also take measurements at official swimming locations and take action with partners to maintain the quality of the swimming water.

-Through the Water Board Ordinance, we protect water quality in new initiatives.
-We are investigating whether additional regulations are possible and necessary to reduce emissions.
-We deal with undesired wastewater discharges from houseboats and group accommodations, for example, together with municipalities and environmental services.
-We also ensure that discharge permits are and remain current, taking into account WFD problem substances.
-Through supervision and enforcement, we ensure continued water awareness and tackle violations.
+We protect water quality in new initiatives through the Water Board Regulations.
+We investigate whether additional rules are possible and necessary to reduce emissions.
+We tackle undesirable wastewater discharges from, for example, houseboats and group accommodations, together with municipalities and environmental services.
+We also ensure that discharge permits are and remain up to date, taking into account WFD problem substances.
+Through supervision enforcement, we ensure continued water awareness and tackle violations.

-You can view our plans for the period 2022-2027 in the online Water Framework Directive Magazine via the link below.
-You will also find more information by topic at the bottom of this page.
+You can view our plans for the period 2022-2027 in the online Water Framework Directive Magazine via the button below.
+You will also find more information on each topic at the bottom of this page.

 • Dinoterb

-Measurements show that the substance banned since 1998, dinoterb, has been found at several monitoring points in our management area.
+Measurements show that dinoterb, a substance banned since 1998, has been found at various measuring points in our management area.

 The presence or absence of certain fish species can say something about the ecosystem.

-The management and design of the water and shoreline have many impacts on water quality.
+The management and design of the water and the banks have a significant impact on water quality.

 • Monitoring and research

-We are constantly researching water quality.
-This knowledge helps us take the right measures.
+We continuously conduct research into water quality.
+This knowledge helps us to take the right measures.

 • Blue-green algae

 Blue-green algae are bacteria with a blue-green color.
-They lead to odor, fish death and a ban on swimming.
+They cause foul odors, fish mortality, and swimming bans.

-The 31 swimming sites in our waters are sampled monthly for swimming parameters.
+The 31 swimming locations in our waters are sampled monthly for swimming parameters.

-Through the Flowering Farm Ditch project, we collect and share knowledge about the ecological quality of ditches.
+Through the Bloeiende boerensloot (Flourishing Farm Ditches) project, we collect and share knowledge about the ecological quality of ditches.

 • Antifouling

-For healthy surface water as well as your own health, it is better to use as little antifouling as possible.
+For healthy surface water and your own health, it is better to use as little antifouling as possible.

 • Crayfish

 The American crayfish is an invasive exotic species and does not belong in our waters.
-Do you see them?
-Report it to us.
+If you see any, please report them to us.

 • Enforcement

-We monitor discharges into surface waters.
-Enforcement is used when there is intent or when operators are negligent.
+We supervision discharges supervision surface water.
+Enforcement measures are taken if there is intent or if businesses are negligent.

 • Substances in the water

-Chemicals entering surface waters can have a negative effect on water quality.
+Chemicals that end up in surface water can have a negative effect on water quality.

-Exotics are plants or animals that do not naturally occur in our country, but have entered the natural world through human activity.
+Exotic species are plants or animals that do not occur naturally in our country, but have been introduced into the natural environment through human activity.

 • PFAS in water and soil

-PFAS is a collective name for thousands of different chemicals.
-They are toxic and break down poorly.
+PFAS is a collective term for thousands of different chemicals.
+They are toxic and do not break down easily.

 Or are you looking for: